rohit-dimagi/azure_import/README.md

 ## Current Issue
 * `admin_password` for windows machine in resource `azurerm_windows_virtual_machine` is a required and sensitive field.
 It is set to string `Ericsson@123` during cleanup so that `terraform plan` continues without breaking.
 Please replace it with correct value.
 Since it's a sensitive value it shouldn't be hardcoded in terraform code.

-* `client_secret` for azure kubernetes service in resource `azurerm_kubernetes_cluster` is a required and sensitive param.
+* `client_secret` for `service_principal` in azure kubernetes service for resource `azurerm_kubernetes_cluster` is a required and sensitive param.
 It is set to string `Ericsson@123` during Cleanup so that `terraform plan` can continues without breaking.
 Please replace it with correct value.
 Since it's a sensitive value it shouldn't be hardcoded in terraform code.

-* `data` param for `authentication_certificate` section for resource `authentication_certificate` is a required and sensitive param. if you don't want to manage these from terraform code due to sensitive nature, you can remove `authentication_certificate` section and add it ignore in `lifecycle` block.
+* `data` param for `authentication_certificate` section for resource `authentication_certificate` is a required and sensitive param.
+It breaks during terraform plan phase and you need to manually fix it by manually editing it out. if you don't want to manage these from terraform code due to sensitive nature, you can remove `authentication_certificate` section and add it ignore in `lifecycle` block.
 ```
   lifecycle {
     ignore_changes = [authentication_certificate, ssl_certificate]